NoahBurkholder/wiki-noah/docs/design.md

     1. Using motion controllers to swim or push off objects in space.
     2. Needs to be tuned to feel physically true-to-life, make sure there are no physics glitches that will make you instantly barf. :mask:
     3. One game that does this REALLY well is [Lone Echo](https://youtu.be/zxPuZYMIzuQ?t=3457) which gets around this problem by having the player in zero-grav environments for the entirety of the game.
 You also see your body if you look down.
 Super cool.

+### The Vergence-Accommodation Problem

+Depth, and our physiological understanding of it, is crucial for immersing ourselves in a space.
+In VR, depth is feigned, and this limited analogy for depth can (if we're not careful with our design) throw users through a nauseating experience.

+Enter the **Vergence-Accommodation Problem**.

+Basically, in real life, when we focus on an object, our eyes adjust in two ways:

+1. **Vergence** - We rotate our eyeballs to point at the object in question.
+2. **Accommodation** - Our eyes' musculature bends and focuses the lenses of our eyes.

+*"Cool!
+So why is this a problem?"*

+Well, in VR, the screens displaying the experience are at a fixed distance to your eyes. *Accommodation doesn't need to happen.*

+*"Cool!
+I still don't see the problem.
+Let's just not do step 2."*

+Except that, like many neurological processes, you need to actively train your brain to decouple these two things.
+It's not an intuitive thing to do, and new VR users often run into this problem **without knowing how to verbalize it.** They will just suddenly feel sick because 'things don't feel right'.

+This is a major part of finding your 'VR-legs', which is basically just shorthand for finding relative comfort in these feigned systems.
+New players need time to retrain your brain.

+**Alternatively:**

+We can design around this problem!

+1. Avoid putting objects which are fixed to the camera, requiring players to use their eyes to parse.
+2. If you do have an object fixed to the camera (by which I mean softly-fixed/smoothed, because 1-to-1 fixing is terrible in VR), keep it spatially at a medium range from the camera I.e. Don't place it on the face.
+3. Additionally, keep any other fixed camera elements close to the center of the view space.
+It's tempting to want to really exploit that huge FOV you get in VR. *Resist this urge.*
+4. Encourage players, explicitly or implicitly, to look around using their head!
+Some first-time users don't understand that they should be turning their head, so they fall into the habit of relying on eye movement in their formative experiences.
+5. As always, use the tools at your disposal - light, color, shadows, space, audio - to guide the player to use their full 360 degrees of head movement.
+Get them to do it early so it becomes a habit.

 #### [< Back to Index](readme.md)